LukeCarrier/moodle-ubiquitous/_docs/roles/redis.md

 ## Redis Installation

-Both, the redis master and slave instances can be installed with the `redis-base` role.
+Both, the redis master and slave instances can be installed with the `redis` role.

 ### What the role does